Impact Wrestling Sacrifice (2023): Storylines

 On the November 10, 2022 episode of Impact!, Joe Hendry defeated Brian Myers to win the Impact Digital Media Championship.
 Since then, Hendry would be embroiled with feuds against Moose and The Major Players (Myers and Matt Cardona) over the title, though Myers had yet to get his rematch.
 On the March 9, 2023 episode of Impact!, Myers and Moose would attack Hendry backstage, with Myers claiming the Digital Media Championship belonged to him.
 The following week, Hendry confronted Impact Director of Authority Santino Marella about invoking Myers' rematch clause for him, and Marella made a title match between the two official for Sacrifice.

 On the October 20, 2022 episode of Impact!, Eddie Edwards returned after failing to win the Impact World Championship at Bound for Glory.
 He would bring together his stable Honor No More (Matt Taven, Mike Bennett, Kenny King, PCO, and Vincent) and ask if they truly believe in their group.
-He would specifically single out PCO, who's loyalty he'd been questioning since Slammiversary, until the latter snapped and attacked every single member of Honor No More.
-Honor No More would disband not long after.
+He would specifically single out PCO, whose loyalty he had been questioning since Slammiversary, until the latter snapped and attacked every single member of Honor No More.
+The stable would disband not long after.
 Two weeks later, PCO and Edwards brawled in the Great Basin Desert, which saw Edwards bury PCO under the sand.
 Two months later, at Hard To Kill, after Edwards defeated Jonathan Gresham, PCO returned and attacked Edwards with the shovel he was buried with.
 Their feud would continue to the March 9 episode of Impact!, where the two would again brawl in the desert, where it looked as if PCO would now bury Edwards until the former was run over by a car.
-The following week, Edwards called out PCO in an in-ring promo, which PCO answered but was jumped on the ramp by former stablemate Kenny King.
+The following week, Edwards cut an in-ring promo to state that his past with PCO was done with, unaware that PCO had made his way back to the arena and appeared on the entrance ramp.
+But before he could make it to the ring, he was jumped on the ramp by former stablemate Kenny King.
 With King now seemingly the prime suspect as the driver, a match between PCO and King was made official for Sacrifice.